CRMSS Ontario 2024

-Following on from the success of Lute Day at CRMSS in 2021 and 2022, we will be offering Lute Day again as part of CRMSS Ontario 2023, on Saturday, May 13, 2023.
+Following on from the success of Lute Day at previous CRMSS courses, we will be offering Lute Day again as part of CRMSS Ontario 2024 on Wednesday, May 22, 2024.
 The day will begin in the mid-morning and finish around dinnertime, the exact start/finish times to be determined according to input from the participants.

-Lute Day at CRMSS Ontario 2023 will again be run by Lucas Harris, and he will be in touch with participants about the content, which will center around England c.1600.
+Lute Day at CRMSS Ontario 2024 will again be run by Lucas Harris, and he will be in touch with participants about the content.
 Possibilities include:

 - Lute ensemble class